Cameron Okolita Inc. - Licensed Insolvency Trustees

 7. What are the Trustee’s duties?

-A Trustee in Bankruptcy is an officer of the court with an obligation to protect the rights of a bankrupt individual while ensuring that the interest's of creditors are also protected.
+A Licensed Insolvency Trustee is an officer of the court with an obligation to protect the rights of a bankrupt individual while ensuring that the interest's of creditors are also protected.
 The Trustee’s duties are defined by the Bankruptcy and Insolvency Act and in general terms would include the following:

 8. What is the purpose of the Official Receiver’s Examination?